worstpotato/CFTools-TamperMonkey/README.md

-# CFTools Tools: VPP Coord Copier
+# CFTools Tools: Helper Utility

 Tampermonkey userscript for CFTools that adds a few admin quality-of-life tools: